STU 1211 / Fall 2020

 Critic: Danielle Choi

-This project envisions a post-coastal retreat scenario at a site on Massachusett's coastline centered around the existing MBTA railroad berm and the city of Revere's barrier beach, which is highly subject to inundation in the next couple of decades.
+This project envisions a post-coastal retreat scenario at a site on Massachusett's coastline centered around an existing MBTA railroad and the city of Revere's barrier beach, which is highly subject to inundation in the next couple of decades.

 In this scenario, the barrier beach transitions from urban land use into a highly productive and community-owned landscape of shellfish cultivation.
-After the unbuilding of the most vulnerable properties due to their inevitable risks sea level rise, a landscape of labor that directly relies on rails, water, and shellfish emerges.
+After the unbuilding of the most vulnerable properties due to their risks with near-future sea level rise, a landscape of labor emerges that relies on the collaboration of rails, water, and shellfish.

 Shellfish aquaculture filters fouled waters and acts as a carbon sink, as shellfish leave behind shells composed of permanently-removed CO2 from the ocean.